The blog

 3. Introduce Capacity Management Rules

-Without governance, desk booking systems quickly lose effectiveness.
+Without governance, the system can quickly lose effectiveness.

 4. Use Data to Continuously Refine the System

-Desk booking is not static—it evolves over time.
+Desk management is not static—it evolves over time.

 Key Benefits of Desk Booking